Internal Communication ~ 17 min

 Reach everybody

 Nobody can be left out.
 Or even have the feeling of being left out.
-An effective communication plan must remove barriers and allow each employee to obtain information through their favourite means of communication.
+An effective communication plan must remove barriers and allow each employee to obtain information through their favorite means of communication.

 It can be a desktop or a personal mobile device.
 It can be a video or a newsletter.
 Your internal communication tool must be inclusive, in every way.